 Few years ago, when I had finished secondary school, and even when I was in school, I had honestly not known the exact career path I wanted to follow.
 But I was a science student and I was going to go into the medical line, not certain then at the moment but I was hoping for medicine and surgery.
 Lol!

-Even though, later on, I was really into Physiotherapy majorly because of my love of sports………..i really love anything sports.
+Even though, later on, I was really into Physiotherapy majorly because of my love of sports.
+I really love anything sports.

 After 2 futile attempts of gaining admission into school, and other approaches I had taken then to enter school, I was honestly bittered and frustrated, safe to say, I was slowly falling into depression.
-My mum kinda noticed it and she suggested I go into computer programming, NB: She was the chief master of me studying medicine, even though she would always say go for what you want, I’m not holding you…LOL…if only.
+My mum noticed it and she suggested I go into computer programming, NB: She was the chief master of me studying medicine, even though she would always say go for what you want, I’m not holding you…LOL…if only.
 Her body language, the empathy in her voice and her reactions most of the times always says otherwise.

 Back to our story:

 I hadn’t taken her serious because my parents had actually spent a lot in the course of processing my admission plus I had no laptop at that moment and I knew cost of training was going to be really expensive as I had little ideas on pricing already and the main thing was even that I wasn’t really a computer person.
-For reals, I had zero knowledge on even how to operate a system.
+I had zero knowledge on even how to operate a computer.

-Seeing my mum’s seriousness and willingness for me to start learning programming because she had kept on saying that this is the only thing that I can do to help me redeem time and give me an edge to my mates.
+Seeing my mum’s seriousness and willingness for me to start learning programming, because she had kept on saying that this is the only thing that I can do to help me redeem time I decided to venture into tech.

 We did a lot of research together and she registered me for a program at Ikeja, it was going to last two and half months.
 I didn’t see much productive results as I had hoped for and even the project they gave me, I did it for over 5 months with no measurable results, safe to say again that I didn’t know what I was exactly doing.
-And I wouldn’t be Sylvia Adimike if I was okay with that, I was so worried, I knew I wanted more, I knew I wanted a community, I knew I couldn’t work with a standard company because I couldn’t even build a simple website, even something as simple as a navbar….YES!!!....it was that serious…I just worked with templates that I didn’t completely understand and it bothered me so much.
+I was so worried, I knew I wanted more, I knew I wanted a community, I knew I couldn’t work with a standard company because I couldn’t even build a simple website, even something as simple as a navbar….YES!!!....it was that serious…I just worked with templates that I didn’t completely understand and it bothered me so much.

 The Journey Continues:

-Tho I couldn’t come straight to my mum and tell her what my exact challenges with the coding was because it felt like double disappointment to me and I knew I wasn’t a failure, I had just not been lucky with my attempts.
+Though I couldn’t come straight to my mum and tell her what my exact challenges with the coding was because it felt like double disappointment to me and I knew I wasn’t a failure, I had just not been lucky with my attempts.